-- Head first slides are not permitted (except when returning to a base) and any runner performing a head first slide will be called out.
+- Head first slides are not permitted and any runner performing a head first slide will be called out.
 Slide or Avoid Rule is in effect which means that the runner has an obligation to slide directly at the base, or if running to avoid contact with the fielder covering the base.
 If a play is being made, or is about to be made, it is MANDATORY for players of all age groups to slide or make an effort to avoid a collision at all bases and home plate.
 Failure to do either will result in an automatic out.
 The ball is dead and no runners may advance beyond the base that was last legally acquired.
 Conversely, a fielder who blocks access to a base without the ball shall be called for obstruction and the runner will gain the base they are running to.

 - The Infield Fly rule does not apply.

 - On fields with no outfield fence, a ball hit in the air past the cones marking the edge of the field will be called a home run.
-A hit ball that bounces before the marked edge of the field and rolls past the cones marking the edge of the field, will be called a ground rule double.
+A batted ball that bounces before the marked edge of the field and rolls past the cones marking the edge of the field will be called a ground rule double.

 - With the introduction of pitchers in 9U, the game slows down.
-The Umpires will be instructed to use a liberal strike zone to speed up the game and encourage the players to try and hit the ball rather than draw a walk.
+The Umpires will be instructed to use a liberal strike zone to speed up the game and encourage the players to try and hit the ball.

-- All BC (Minor) Baseball rules will be in effect, but NSBA rules take precedence.
+- All BC Minor Baseball rules will be in effect but NSBA rules take precedence where in conflict.

-- All 9U teams compete in the playoffs.
+- All 9U teams will compete in the playoffs.

-- Trophies or medals will be awarded for the 1st, 2nd and 3rd place.
+- Trophies or medals will be awarded for 1st, 2nd and 3rd place.